GangadharPanda/Java-Low-Level-Design/src/designpatterns/singleton/Singleton_pattern.md

-#Singleton Design Pattern
+# Singleton Design Pattern

  ![alt text](../Creational%20Design%20Pattern.PNG "Image" )
-   source : refactoring.guru
+   Source : refactoring.guru

 Singleton classes in Java are useful when you need only one class instance to control shared resources or ensure consistent behavior.
 They manage database connections, configuration settings, and thread pools.

 This is particularly helpful for managing resources such as database connections, logging systems, or configuration settings.
 Singleton ensures that these resources are easily accessible and consistent across the application.

 To implement a singleton pattern, we have different approaches, but all of them have the following common concepts.

-1. private constructor to restrict instantiation of the class from other classes.
+1. Restrict instantiation of the class from other classes.
-2. private static variable of the same class that is the only instance of the class.
-3. public static method that returns the instance of the class, this is the global access point for the outer world to get the instance of the singleton class.
+2. public static method that returns the instance of the class, this is the global access point for the outer world to get the instance of the singleton class.

 eg: